I have a treat for you guys today, just in time for Thanksgiving: homemade cranberry sauce with orange juice!

 If you normally use cranberry sauce out of a can, please try this recipe instead.
 It’s super easy, much tastier, and way healthier, too, with actual real food ingredients and no refined sugar.

-All you need is: fresh cranberries, maple syrup, a fresh orange, and a little fresh thyme (this can be omitted to make the recipe even simpler, if you like).
+- a little fresh thyme (this can be omitted to make the recipe even simpler, if you like)

-10 minutes later and you will have way better than store bought homemade cranberry sauce!
+Just 10 minutes and you’ll have way better than store bought homemade cranberry sauce!
 Garnish with a little extra thyme to make it look super fancy.

 Make this ahead of time if you like and store in the fridge for a few days, to free up stovetop space on the big day.